Zac-HD/escape-from-automanual-testing/README.md

   where you don't know exactly what the code *should* do - but do know something about how changes in the input relate to changes in the output.

-The excercises in `test-the-untestable.py` are deliberately challenging.
+The exercises in `test-the-untestable.py` are deliberately challenging.
 Choose whichever one is the most interesting to you, and don't worry if it takes you the whole block in class - you can always come back to the others later.

-Alternatively, if you use the Numpy / Pandas stack, `scientific-hypothesis.py` is full of excercises that demonstrate Hypothesis' support for generating arrays, dataframes, and all the related things you might need to test data-centric scripts
+Alternatively, if you use the Numpy / Pandas stack, `scientific-hypothesis.py` is full of exercises that demonstrate Hypothesis' support for generating arrays, dataframes, and all the related things you might need to test data-centric scripts
 - or libraries!